sangkips/fastapi_orm/README.md

 # QuizBox
-This is a Question and Answer application build with FastAPI
+This is a Question and Answer application build with FastAPI with SQLAlchemy ORM